stratapp/stratapp-website/pricing.md

   answer: You can choose from monthly or annual billing.
 There is no contract term
     beyond the billing cycle.
 Annual billing is discounted 22-29% and billed yearly in advance.
-- question: is my data safe?
+- question: Is my data safe?
   answer: |-
-    yes, we use the latest in data encryption and authentication technology.
+    Yes, we use the latest in data encryption and authentication technology.

+    \#stratapp supports SAML.

-    \#stratapp is built on the secure and scalable Microsoft Azure Service Fabric of microservices.
+    \#stratapp is built on Microservices on top of Microsoft Service Fabric, hosted on Micrsoft Azure.
 - question: 'what happens when I stop using #stratapp?'
   answer: No problem, there are no termination fees.
 In future releases, we will be
     adding APIs for you to link your data to BI tools.